jwmcca/Borrelia_Cell_Segmentation/README.md

 ### Additional Examples
 #### Threshold Testing
+If you wish to use an Otsu method to generate binary masks, you can use this step to optimize the filter first.

 Below are a couple of code chunks showing how I would test the threshold parameters for a given condition.
 In this experiemnt, I have 8 ND2 files from 8 different conditions that segment differently.
 I first import my relevant packages then load the relevant phase image array.
 Note that the **borrelia_cell_segmentation** class is initialized here.
 ```python
 import numpy as np